 Cheek and gum swelling often indicates an infection of the gums or a tooth abscess.

-Pericoronitis, for example, is an infection that occurs around a tooth that has only partially broken through the gums, and it can lead to cheek swelling.
+Pericoronitis, for example, is an infection that occurs around a tooth that has only partially broken through the gums, and it can

 A wide range of issues can cause swelling in one or both cheeks, and some of these causes are more serious than others.
 For example: